 As we approach autumn, the weather is fluctuating and we can feel a chill in the air.
 A change in temperatures can compromise our immune system and reduce our resistance to germs.
 Flu season with sore throats, bronchitis, sinus infections, stomach flus and more are inevitable and we all know the havoc it can wreak on our bodies if we’re aren’t prepared.
 There are several powerful minerals and vitamins that can help support our immune system and discourage illnesses.
 Nutrition is a natural way to support our immune system support, and most of the healing foods mentioned below are probably already in your home.

 We all love the added flavor garlic adds to our meals, but it’s also abundant in properties that fight infection.
 Garlic helps boost our immune system with its rich concentration of sulfur-containing compounds, like allicin.

-Turmeric can pump and flex its immune boosting muscles with its high level of anti-inflammatory and antioxidant properties.
+Turmeric can flex its immune boosting muscles with its high level of antioxidant and anti-inflammatory properties.
 Its potent active ingredient curcumin can help your body fight the deluge of foreign invaders we come into contact with, especially during the winter months.
 Add a teaspoon to your smoothie to start your day off.

 Red Bell Peppers

 Because of the high levels of vitamin A, C and antioxidant properties, including beta-carotene, the versatile red bell peppers are a great option for improving your immune system.
 These delicious red veggies have plenty 190 milligrams of vitamin C – 3 times more than oranges, it’s high in vitamin E with 204 milligrams per cup, it’s packed with Vitamin A and it’s a great source of beta-carotene.